Xmerlin7/simple_shell/README.md

-# Welcome to our Simple_Shell Project
+# Welcome to our Simple_Shell Project for ALX SWE.

 this Shell Project was completed using C language